neos/neos-development-collection/TYPO3.Neos/Documentation/Features/CommandLine.rst

 Create a user
 -------------

-To create a user you can use the `flow3 user:create` command.
+To create a user you can use the `flow user:create` command.
 By default a user will get the role `Editor` assigned.

 ::

-	./flow3 user:create --username 'your@email.address' --password 'secret' --first-name 'Your' --last-name 'Name' --roles 'Administrator'
+	./flow user:create --username 'your@email.address' --password 'secret' --first-name 'Your' --last-name 'Name' --roles 'Administrator'

 Add a role to a user
 --------------------

 ::

-	./flow3 user:addrole --username 'your@email.address' --roles 'Administrator'
+	./flow user:addrole --username 'your@email.address' --roles 'Administrator'

 Remove a role from a user
 -------------------------

 ::

-	./flow3 user:removerole --username 'your@email.address' --roles 'Administrator'
+	./flow user:removerole --username 'your@email.address' --roles 'Administrator'

 Managing domains
 ================